AshampooSystems/boden/docs/docs/guides/extending/writing_view.md

 	}
 	```

-And at last we connect it to the `WeakCallback`:
+Finally, connect it to the `WeakCallback`:

 ```c++
 void ExampleButtonView::bindViewCore()